lucasvdaros/lucasvdaros/README.md

 I'm a software engineer since 2014, and have more experience as a backend software developer.

-- 🔭 I’m currently working on c#/.NET on a E-commerce environment
+- 🔭 I’m currently working on c#/.NET on a Finnancial context
 - 🌱 I’m currently learning more about microservices and Kubernets

 ##